Leth13/QS_Sinsystem_S.meliloti/README.md

 See examples

 ## How to count pulses

+We used the [peakfinder](https://www.mathworks.com/matlabcentral/fileexchange/25500-peakfinder-x0-sel-thresh-extrema-includeendpoints-interpolate) function to calculate the frequency of pulses of expression of SinI.

+example code.

 As seen in example X, we used the [peakfinder.m]() algorythm to count the maximums.